 DF: In those days, I felt like I was keeping a monster under control, with tweaks like one order of the append arguments working when the other didn’t.
 The base from which the Matrix was launched wasn’t such solid engineering in this respect.
 Share the intuition that the Emerson lists might help.

 DF: If I take off the global 0-1-dlist constraint, how could I say at most complement of give can be extracted, if I wanted to?

 EB: Because of lexical threading, couldn’t you say that the SLASH of give itself is 0-1-dlist?

 EB: No because adjuncts aren’t subject to lexical threading.

 WP/GE: But yes, because the 1-dlist case can’t be integrated into a long diff-list above.

 EB: So this sounds like the point where the Emerson lists might help.

-GE: Biking in, I thought there wouldn’t be anything you could do with diff-lists that you can do with Emerson lists, but it seems like this is one.
+GE: Biking in, I thought there wouldn’t be anything you *couldn't* do with diff-lists that you *can* do with append-lists, but it seems like this is one.